 Self-employment worksheets; or

 Dated email, fax, or letter received from the customer's employer verifying the customer's wages.
+For an optional template refer to the TWC Employment and Wage Verification Letter - Template.

 After three attempts to obtain one of the primary source documents listed above, the VR counselor may pursue alternate methods to verify the customer's wages.
 If an alternate method is used, the VR counselor must enter a detailed case note in RHW, including the date that the verification was received as well as justification for the customer not providing formal documentation.
 The following can be used for verifying wages: